If you’re looking for a pumpkin roll that is not dense, sticky, or too sweet, then this pumpkin roll recipe is your answer!

 Melted butter – I mix the melted butter with the puree so that they can be mixed into the cake batter together.

-This pumpkin cake roll recipe is easy.
 Make sure to have all the ingredients measured and ready to go before you start.
 This includes the following.

-- Prepare your baking pan – Prep a 15 x 10 inch jelly pan by lining it with parchment paper with an overhang, and butter and flour any sides that are exposed.
+- Prepare your baking pan – Prep a 15 x 10 inch jelly roll pan by lining it with parchment paper with an overhang, and butter and flour any sides that are exposed.
 I prefer to butter the pan rather than using cooking spray / non-stick spray.

 - Bring a pot of water to a simmer – about 2 to 3 inches of water.
 The mixing bowl should fit over the pot without touching the water.